dansmyers/ComputerOrganizationAndArchitecture/Notes/02c-Naming-of-Parts.md

   - How are those instructions implemented as physical hardware?
   - What performance-enhancing features does it support?

-Modern CPUs are among the most complex system ever devised by humans.
+Modern CPUs are among the most complex systems ever devised by humans.
 From a programmer's perspective, however, the CPU can be thought of as a collection of a few key elements:

   - An **arithmetic-logic unit (ALU)** that performs calculations and comparisons.
 This is the modern version of von Neumann's central arithmetical organ.